Brandon Lowe Player Props: Rays vs. Red Sox

 Brandon Lowe At The Plate

+- Lowe enters this game on a four-game hitting streak.
+In his last outings, he's hitting .263 with three homers.

-- Lowe has picked up a hit in five games this year (71.4%), including one multi-hit game.
+- Lowe has picked up a hit in six games this season (75.0%), including one multi-hit game.

-- In seven games played this year, he has gone deep in two of them.
+- Looking at the eight games he has played this season, he's hit a long ball in three of them (37.5%), and in 9.4% of his trips to the plate.

-- In two games this season, Lowe has picked up an RBI, and in both of those games he had multiple runs batted in.
+- Lowe has driven in a run in three games this year (37.5%), including two games with multiple runs batted in.

-- In four games this year (57.1%), he has scored, including multiple runs twice.
+- In five games this season (62.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.